MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 Our aspiration in studying legislative co-sponsorship networks is motivated by the following reasons.
 First, the parliamentary ties of the State Duma are a complex and heterogeneous system of relationships between multiple interest groups and individuals.
 Second, the current composition of the Duma has been noticeably renewed.
 According to State Duma Speaker Vyacheslav Volodin, 48.5% of 450 elected deputies are newcomers.
 Consequently, having no relevant background in federal lawmaking, new deputies may collaborate with more experienced colleagues.
 Third, co-authorship can signal underlying agreements even between members of competing factions.
 Network analysis, therefore, can be applied for observing various social ties that deputies create between each other through the co-sponsorship of bills and laws.

 ## Literature review

+*Specific of legislative co-sponsorship
+Exploring of legislative co-sponsorship networks is a well-developed area of research, especially in the United States.
+One of the pioneers, James Fowler, made a significant contribution by conducting extensive studies of the legislation co-sponsorship in the U.S. Congress.
+In his 2006 study, he determined that bills supported by a single co-sponsor passed 10% of the time, while bills co-sponsored by an average of 48.5% of the chamber passed 30% of the time.
+Obviously, the probability of passing a bill is higher when it is supported by a greater number of deputies.
+The reason for this trend, according to Koger (2003), may be the reward factor, under the incentive of which deputies often support bills that popular or supported by powerful groups.

 ## Data